Historic Synagogue Justo Sierra 71 should not be confused with Nidhe Israel Synagogue.

 Elevation Ft: | --> |

 The Nidjei Israel Synagogue is the third oldest in Mexico City, and the first founded by Ashkenazi Jews.
-This religious site was built for Orthodox Jewish immigrants from Poland, Russia, and Lithuania in La Merced neighborhood.
+The synagogue was built for Orthodox Jewish immigrants from Poland, Russia, and Lithuania in the La Merced neighborhood.
 It was the second Ashkenazi synagogue in Mexico City.

-The architect Raquel Franklin claimed that the building's Torah ark was influenced in its design by that of the synagogue of Shavel (Šiauliai) in Lithuania.
-The architect, Franklin said this:
+Raquel Franklin, the architect, claimed that the building's Torah ark was influenced in its design by that of the synagogue of Shavel (Šiauliai) in Lithuania.

-According to Mónica Unikel-Fasja in her book Synagogues of Mexico wrote:
+Mónica Unikel-Fasja, in her book Synagogues of Mexico, wrote:

 The Nidjei Israel Synagogue was created based on the need for prayer spaces as the Ashkenazi Jewish community of Mexico City grew.
 The synagogue functioned as a ceremonial, study, celebration and community work center until the mid-1960s.
 It remained closed for over three decades, but on December 13, 2009 it was re-inaugurated with a community event and reopened to house various cultural and religious activities.